FCOO/leaflet-polyline/README.md

 ## Description
-Extend `L.Polyline` with options to draw "shadow" and "interactive"-zone
+Extend `L.Polyline` and `L.Polygon` with options to draw "shadow" and "interactive"-zone

 ## Installation
 ### bower